spiashko/rest-fetch/readme.md

 Example - com/spiashko/rfetch/demo/rest/BeforeRequestActionsExecutor.java:21

-#### Self reference resolution (only for demo use)
+#### Jackson support

+To make response more clear in terms of included data `com.spiashko.rfetch.jackson` package was created.
+This package responsible for forcing jackson to serialise only what was initially requested.
+Examples when it may be useful:
-To make response more clear in terms of included data `com.spiashko.rfetch.demo.selfrefresolution` package was created as when we retrieve collection of entities which have relation to itself it leads to situation when hibernate autofill that relation and as result jackson also serialise them in respond, but it creates a mess in response, and it is not very clear response with what scope was retried so this package resolve it and serialise only what was requested.
+ - when we retrieve collection of entities which have relation to itself it leads to situation when hibernate autofill that relation and as result jackson also serialise them in respond, but it creates a mess in response.
+ - when we want to include in response some field which is based on some nested entities, but we are actually don't want to see them in response.

 #### TODO

-- calculated fields in jpa
-- cursor pagination
-- try to apply JSON:API concept
 - add swagger integration
 - tests

-#### implementation thoughts:

-- if we are going to include on level of aggregation root then there is no need in JSON:API concept

 #### usage thoughts: